dawidwozny/dawidwozny.github.io/_posts/2025-03-16-builder-pattern.md

 * can remove some options for testing purposes
 * can introduce some typos in option name for testing purposes

-> Note: I have reused 'FluentArgumentsBuilder' using composition and created methods `WithArgument`, `WithOption` that delegates work to `FluentArgumentsBuilder` As much as I would like to say that this is because I favour 'composition over inheritance', which I do, this is not the case.The actual truth is that I wanted to use inheritance here.
+> Note: I have reused 'FluentArgumentsBuilder' using composition and created methods `WithArgument`, `WithOption` that delegates work to `FluentArgumentsBuilder`

+ As much as I would like to say it's because I favour 'composition over inheritance', which I do, this is not the case.
+The actual truth is that I wanted to use inheritance here.
 I got some commands which share the same options and this approach could save me a lot of work but I couldn't.
-At least in the first go.
+At least in the first attempt.

 #### Usage
 ```csharp